dilimou/Airbnb-Boston-Data-analysis/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found directly inside the file.
+The main findings of the code can be found at the post available [here](https://medium.com/@malianwics/how-honest-are-the-airbnb-reviews-93ccdc4fcc75).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>